olmocorell/When-neural-nets-becomes-sentiments-in-ART/README.md

 This is mi final project of Ironhack data analysis bootcamp In this project I have created a script with a graphical interface where a user can create a work of art through his feelings.

+### Project motivation

+It has been a challenge to program all this with python.
+Creating art with artificial intelligence brings art closer to the people.
+Using different technologies learned in Ironhack, it has been like doing many projects in one.

 ### How does it work?